V1n1v131r4/Bypass-CSP-against-MIME-Confusion-Attack/README.md

 ```

+In the first scenario webserver sends the image as Content-Type:image/jpeg.
+In the second it is sent as Content-Type:application/javascript due to the change of file extension.

 ## Browsers and servers tested

-This PoC has been tested on the following browsers scenarios:
+This PoC has been tested on the following scenarios:

 * Nginx (on cPanel 82)
 * Apache 2.4.41